-Fiorello (Italian for "little flower"), was born December 11, 1882, in Greenwich Village, New York.
-His family then moved to Arizona when his father got a job as a bandmaster at Fort Whipple in the US Army.
-When his father was discharged in 1898, the family moved to Trieste.
+Fiorello (Italian for "little flower") La Guardia, was born December 11, 1882, in Greenwich Village, New York.

+La Guardia's family moved to Arizona when his father got a job as a bandmaster at Fort Whipple in the US Army.
+When his father was discharged in 1898, the family moved to Imperial Free City of Trieste.